Back to California

 What This Bill Does

-• Makes it against the law to record sound or video with a wearable device inside a business where people expect privacy, unless they get permission from everyone involved.
+• Makes it against the law to record sound or video with a wearable device inside private parts of a business without getting permission from everyone involved.

 • Forbids turning off any light or signal on a recording device that shows when it is capturing audio or video.